Zondax/mayon/docs/Build.md

 so that the proper completion can be provided and the project can be analyzed.

-This is problematic in our project since the build happens from the Rust side and in Cargo's `target` folder, far away from the actual source (but also alongside all the generated glue from cxx), thus even if we tell CMake to export the compilation database it will be exported in the wrong place (there's no way to tell where the database should be exported, as it's hardcoded to be exported where the build is happening).
+This is problematic in our project since the build happens from the Rust side and in Cargo's `target` folder, far away from the actual source (but alongside all the generated glue from cxx), thus even if we tell CMake to export the compilation database it will be exported in the wrong place (there's no way to tell where the database should be exported, as it's hardcoded to be exported where the build is happening).